 - Jobs that put stress on the feet

-Women are particularly susceptible to bunions, likely because it is more common for them to wear tight-fitting and high-heeled shoes that crowd the toes.
+Women are particularly susceptible to bunions, likely because it is more common for them to wear tight-fitting and high-heeled shoes.
 Bunions are also common in those who suffer from arthritis, which can degrade the cartilage in the big toe joint.

 What Symptoms Do Bunions Cause?